cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Overview
 =========

-This document describes the https/json APIs for the Access Control Manager (ACM) component of Cloud Foundry.
+This document describes the https/json APIs for the Access Control Manager (ACM) component of CloudFoundry.

-For an overview of how the ACM component interacts with other components in the Cloud Foundry system see `Interactions Between UAA, CC, CS and VMC <UAA-CC-CS-Interactions>`__.
+For an overview of how the ACM component interacts with other components in the CloudFoundry system see `Interactions Between UAA, CC, CS and VMC <UAA-CC-CS-Interactions>`__.

 The ACM is a service which manages access control lists and calculates access decisions for specific user and permissions relative to an object.
 The object is identified by a GUID and the ACM has no other semantic